Dates

 - Presentation of Pablo Redondo's book: Conversar con los amigos absentes.
 Epistolarios en la historia de la filosofia (El Desvelo Ediciones, 2024).
 The Roman philosopher and politician Cicero defined letters as a "conversation between absent friends."
 Pablo Redondo, a doctor in Philosophy and a secondary school teacher in this subject, has taken up this Ciceronian idea to write a magnificent book, both for its careful and elegant style and for its precise and rigorous content.
 The book is made up of 21 chapters that describe some of these epistolary conversations between leading philosophers in the history of philosophy.

 - On exemplarity, with Javier Gomá Lanzón.
-We will carry out our reflection on this concept following the tetralogy, trilogy rather, since we will leave the fourth book, Necessary, but impossible , for another occasion.
-Gomá Lanzón, PhD in philosophy, graduate in classical philology and director of the Juan March Foundation, published his works on this subject in 2013, 2014… Of the three initial titles we are going to work on the second, Achilles in the gyneceum , and the third, Public exemplarity , handling nevertheless concepts that appear in the first, Imitation and experience .
+We will carry out our reflection on this concept following the tetralogy, or rather trilogy, since we will leave the fourth book, Necessary, but impossible , for another occasion.
+Gomá Lanzón, PhD in philosophy, graduate in classical philology and director of the Juan March Foundation, published his works on this subject in 2013, 2014… Of the three initial titles we are going to work on the second, Achilles in the gyneceum , and the third, Public exemplarity , handling concepts that appear in the first, Imitation and experience .

 • November 21: